Gosaikunda Trek

 Not necessarily.
 This trek is suitable for beginners in good physical shape.
 However, prior experience with multi day hikes at altitude is helpful.

-The best seasons are spring (March–May) and autumn (September–November) when the weather is stable, skies are clear, and mountain views are at their best.
+The best seasons are spring (March–June) and autumn (September–November) when the weather is stable, skies are clear, and mountain views are at their best.

 You’ll stay in basic but comfortable teahouses, usually in twin-sharing rooms.
 Facilities are simple but clean, and meals are home-cooked.